Ivan3342/odin-landing-page/README.md

 # odin-landing-page
 A landing page project for Project Odin.
+Made by Ivan Stojadinovic, using HTML/CSS and Visual Studio Code.